 A large percentage of the host family placements are in small towns outside of major urban areas, and located throughout the country (with the exception of a few destinations).
 It is very important to be flexible in your placement location, as we cannot guarantee placement in a specific region or city.

-Homestay participants live with a local host family during the program.
-Host families apply in a similar way to participants and Greenheart Travel will match you based on living preferences and personal interests.
-Host families are not compensated for hosting and host only in exchange for the English lessons.
+Host families undergo a similar application process as our Greenheart Travelers and we will match you based on living preferences and personal interests.
+Host families are not compensated for hosting and host only in exchange for English lessons and cultural exchange.

 Prospective host families undergo a rigorous screening process.
-Participants can rest assured that only suitable host families will be selected.
-In order to qualify as a host family, the prospective hosts must:
+Travelers can be confident that only qualified and vetted host families will be selected.
+In order to qualify as a host family, the host family must:

 Participants will have their own private room but may share a bathroom and living areas with the host family.
 Host families also provide three meals per day except on when going out to restaurants.